Modal Functional (Dialectica) Interpretation: Arithmetical systems for light modal Dialectica extraction

-A more serious optimization concerns the challengers of $\ldIntB{C}$ for refutation relevant assumptions $C$ from the $\Gamma$ context.
-These are simply preserved by $\IndNatM$, while under $\IndNatL$ they had to include the challengers for the step $A(n)$.
-If $A(n)$ were refutation irrelevant, it would still make sense to use $\IndNatM$ instead of $\IndNatL$, if one is not interested in the challengers for the refutation relevant assumptions from the step context.
-While for such particular $\IndNatL$ we already have the preservation of challengers for refutation relevant assumptions strictly from $\Gamma$, still challengers for the refutation relevant step assumptions are more complex in the conclusion sequent (they include a meaningful \Goedel recursion, even though here a challenger for the step negative $A(n)$ is no longer comprised since it does not exist).
-Thus $\IndNatM$ can bring an improvement over $\IndNatL$ by wiping out the step challengers altogether, should these not be needed in the global construction of the topmost realizers for the goal specification.
+While for such particular instances of $\modIndNat$ we already have the preservation of challengers for refutation relevant assumptions strictly from $\spGamma$, still challengers for the refutation relevant step assumptions are more complex in the conclusion sequent (they include a meaningful \Goedel recursion, even though here a challenger for the step negative $\tspc A(n) \tspc$ is no longer comprised since it does not exist).
+Thus $\IndNatM$ can bring an improvement over $\modIndNat$ by wiping out the step challengers altogether, should these not be needed in the global construction of the topmost realizers for the goal specification.

-It turns out that $\IndNatM$ strictly optimizes $\IndNatL$ in many (if not most) situations.
-Yet $\IndNatL$ will have to be used also in our non-standard modal context, practically whenever $\IndNatM$ simply cannot be applied for the goal at hand.
+It turns out that $\IndNatM$ strictly optimizes $\modIndNat$ in many (if not most) situations.
+Yet $\modIndNat$ will be employed whenever $\IndNatM$ simply cannot be applied for the goal at hand.\\[-24pt]